CulturesSupports/CulturesSupports/README.md

 is 120 000 - 300 000 $

-Enabling frames and basic software layouts and obtain a 3 hour work days
+Enabling basic software  and obtain a 3 hour work days